Co-operators General Insurance Company

 Step 1: Let us know

-Talk to your financial advisor or a representative from your advisor’s office.
+Talk to your Financial Advisor or a representative from your Financial Advisor’s office.
 They know you best and can often resolve issues quickly.
 You may also reach out to our Client Care Team for further assistance.

 Step 2: Escalate your concern

-If your concern is not resolved to your satisfaction following a discussion with your advisor’s office, ask to speak with the District Manager.
-Or, if your concern is specifically related to a claim, ask to speak with the Claims Manager.
+If your concern is not resolved to your satisfaction following a discussion with your advisor’s office or a representative from our Client Care Team, please ask to have your concerns referred to our Client Advocate team.

 Step 3: Contact the Ombuds Office

-If your concern remains unresolved after speaking with a manager, you may contact the Ombuds Office:
+If your concern remains unresolved after speaking with our Client Advocate team, you may contact the Ombuds Office for further assistance.

 The Co-operators Group Limited